nicktar/nicktar.github.io/_drafts/To End The Suffering.md

 This might be no issue while the datasets are small but as soon as you start to crunch serious amounts of numbers, like in BigData, this becomes an issue and a big one too.

 Developers will and do ruin their code for performance reasons wether or not they got real performance issues, metrics or requirements (see the example with the two arrays) just because they happen to know that the other way is slower.
 Making their code less readable, more error prone, less "doing what it says it does" and thus less maintainable.
-Stems from a bad choice that doesn't even have to be taken in most cases: "abstraction or perfomance, pick one"
+The behaviour of developers all over the globe stems from a bad choice that doesn't even have to be taken in most cases: "Abstraction or perfomance, pick one" is often asked aloud and even more often silent in your head as you work on your code.
+But usually you don't even have any quality metrics that can verify that your loss of abstraction is even delivering a performance gain and even if there are metrics in place, if you need to squeeze out these miniseconds by sacrificing abstraction, readability and maintainability, you're most likely not working on one of the projects that makes up the vast majority of todays Java code.

+To reduce this felt need for optimization even further, Project Valkyre aims to provide the developer with means to give the needed hints to the VM where mutability and locking and thus identity can be skipped and the cost of memory indirection can be avoided.
 The VM can't figure out if a certain data structure will never be used in locking or never needs to be mutable and thus never rely on identity.
 The VM needs the help of the developer to keep him from taking that decision. values can be inlined